-As of June 30, 2021, we had cash and cash equivalents of \$92.2 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2024.
+As of December 31, 2021, we had cash and cash equivalents of \$149.1 million.
+In November 2021, we issued and sold 6,210,000 shares of our common stock, including the full exercise of the underwriters' option to purchase additional shares at a price to the public of \$14.00 per share for aggregate gross proceeds of \$86.9 million in our IPO.
+We received approximately \$78.3 million in net proceeds after deducting underwriting discounts, commissions and offering expenses.
+We believe that the net proceeds from the IPO, together with our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources" below.